DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "You're quite careful."

-Fairin didn't relax her stance.
+Farin didn't relax her stance.

 "I fought against invaders and suffered  a humiliating defeat...
 While on surface I might be loyal to my master, behind the scenes I was trying to devise plans to rescue our allied races."

 Still Vicious wasn't planning to withdraw so easily.
 At least once she seriously attacked intruders.
-Fairin's whole body felt it as there were countless small wounds from the winds of the battle axe.
+Farin's whole body felt it as there were countless small wounds from the winds of the battle axe.

 The same could be said about Saki and Ashlan.
 They were trying to hide themself in the corridor, and were still out of breath from the difficult battle.